oceanprotocol/provider/API.md

     flags: the flags of the encrypted document (optional)
     documentHash: the hash of the encrypted document (optional)
     nonce: the nonce of the encrypted document (required)
-    signature: the signature of the encrypted document (required)
+    signature: the signature of the encrypted document (required).
+     The signature is based on hashing the following parameters: transactionId + dataNftAddress + decrypterAddress + chainId + nonce

 ```

 Returns: